bing code

 If you use Facebook to advertise your goods or services, this will have an impact on you.
 Our strategies have often included targeting people based on some of the data I list above, so it will require us to go back to the drawing board and come up with some new digital marketing strategies for our clients.

 Overall, big changes are coming – but I think it’s all for the best to protect our collective privacy.
-What are your thoughts on all the Facebook Audience changes?
+What are your thoughts on all the Facebook Advertising changes?
 Leave them in the comments below!

 Valerie Baker